- Business Graduate Programs

 Refund policy: To receive a refund, a student must request a refund within 10 days of the start of the class.
 Once access to the course materials is provided, we can no longer provide a refund.

 Discount: CCU active students and alumni qualify for a $100 registration discount.
-This discount is automatically applied based upon using your CCU ID.
+This discount is automatically applied based on using your CCU ID.
 Please see the tutorial page on how to register and pay for the CPA prep class.

 For detailed instructions on how to register for the CPA Exam prep courses using WebAdvisor, please use our guide on How to register for CPA Prep Classes.